Chriscbr/blog/_posts/2023-06-27-rust-crate-into-javascript-library.md

 ---
-title: How to turn a Rust crate into a JavaScript library
+title: Using WebAssembly to turn Rust crates into fast JavaScript libraries
 ---

 Hi there - my name's Chris.